Serrap/masterpy/README.md

 # masterpy
-Pipeline to estimate angular power spectra of masked Healpix maps.
+Pipeline to estimate angular power spectra of masked all-sky maps in Healpix format.
 Based on the Monte Carlo Apodized Spherical Transform EstomatoR (MASTER), Hivon et al. (2001), see: https://arxiv.org/pdf/astro-ph/0105302.pdf

+- Data files (input maps, masks, beams) must be in /data/
-All python files are in /make_files/
+- Python files are in /make_files/
+- Output files are in /RESULTS/

 Files:
 compute_cls.py:
-Main, interactive file to start the pipeline.
-It runs in python3.
+Main, interactive file to run the pipeline in python3 but it's easy to make it compatible with python2.7.
-You must input the values for lmax (ex: lmax = 2048), the binning Delta required for the final output spectra (ex: Delta = 64), the name of the maps/masks files.
-All maps/mask must be in the directory /data.
+The code asks if you want to compute auto- or cross-power spectra.
-If the option 'auto' is selected it computes CIB auto-spectra (at 353, 545, 857 GHz).
+If the option 'auto' is selected it computes CIB auto-spectra from maps at 353, 545, 857 GHz.
-Selecting the option 'cross', it computes cross-spectra between CIB maps and a given tracer of the dark matter field (a lensing map in the standard case).
+Selecting the option 'cross', it computes cross-spectra between the 3 CIB maps and a given tracer of the dark matter field (a lensing map in the standard case).

+You must input the values for lmax (ex: lmax = 2048), the binning l-Delta for the final output spectra
+(ex: Delta = 64), the name of the maps & masks files.

+Maps names are given without the .fits extension and without the frequency value so if the name of your map is "CIBmap2048_353.fits", enter "CIBmap2048" as the map name.

 cross.py:
 Contains the routine to compute and output Cls of both the masks and the masked maps.